Nelson, William Stuart(born: 1895 - died: 1977)

 Nelson wrote La Race Noire dans la Democratie Americaine, and Bases of World Understanding (Calcutta University Press, 1949).
 He worked with Mahatma Gandhi while in India on a special mission for the American Friends Service Committee from 1946-1958.
 A friend of Martin Luther King, Jr., Nelson joined him on the march from Selma to Montgomery, AL in 1965.

-The William Stuart Nelson Scholarship Fund was established at Howard University, where he was former dean of the School of Religion and vice president for special projects.
+The William Stuart Nelson Scholarship Fund was established at Howard University, where he was the dean of the School of Religion and later vice president for special projects.

 Nelson was the son of Emma Kersands Nelson and William Henry Nelson.
 He was married to Blanche Wright Nelson.
 He was an Army veteran of World War I.